the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

   * Client-side caching
   * Axios as an alternative for the native fetch API

 Again, it makes sense to take a break, internalize the lessons and apply them on your own.
-Experiment with pulling data from different APIs and changing the parameters for different results.
+Experiment with the parameters for the API endpoint to query different results.
 You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.3.1).